Hasanth-kumar/CineBoard-AI/docs/system_architecture.md

 This document defines the comprehensive system architecture for the multilingual video generation platform.
 The architecture is designed as a scalable, microservices-based system that can handle high-volume concurrent requests while maintaining performance and reliability.

-### ✅ CURRENT STATUS: MVP COMPLETED + API ENHANCEMENT (December 2024)
+### 🔄 CURRENT STATUS: MVP IN PROGRESS + API ENHANCEMENT (September 2025 Project Start)
-- **Architecture Status**: Successfully implemented with Single Responsibility Principle compliance
+- **Architecture Status**: In progress with Single Responsibility Principle compliance for input-processing-service
 - **Input Processing Service**: Fully operational with modular, SRP-compliant design
-- **Database Layer**: PostgreSQL with optimized schema and proper Unicode support
+- **Database Layer**: Planned PostgreSQL with optimized schema and proper Unicode support
-- **Caching Layer**: Redis implementation with efficient data management
+- **Caching Layer**: Planned Redis implementation with efficient data management
-- **API Layer**: RESTful endpoints with proper validation and error handling
+- **API Layer**: Only input-processing RESTful endpoints with proper validation and error handling
-- **API Enhancement**: Status endpoints enhanced with detailed phase data retrieval capability
+- **API Enhancement**: Status endpoints planned with detailed phase data retrieval capability
-- **Containerization**: Complete Docker setup with health checks and monitoring
+- **Containerization**: Partial Docker setup with health checks and monitoring
-- **Production Readiness**: Architecture validated and ready for Phase 2 scaling
+- **Production Readiness**: Architecture planned for Phase 2 scaling

 ## 1. High-Level System Architecture